 If you are not into diving then this stunning island near Cebu still offers a serene atmosphere – a very good combination between comfort and placidity.

-Keep in mind that in order to do some of the dives here you must have a PADI advance open waters (or its equivalent), as you need to dive deeper than 18 meters.
-But there is no need to worry, as there are many dive clubs on the island where you can get certified in.
-Our experts can organize your stay and certification in Malapascua.
+Keep in mind that in order to do some of the dives here you must have an advanced open waters (or its equivalent), as you need to dive deeper than 18 meters.
+But there is no need to worry, check out our Malapascua diving catalog and see what kind of training appeals to you.
+Our experts can easily organize your stay and certification in Malapascua.

 Dakit-dakit Islet is rocky, and going on top is not an option, but it makes an excellent place for snorkeling, especially during the warmer seasons.
 Coral Garden is a magical place, rich with fish and corals.
 It’s primarily a diving site but also has parts which aren’t so deep, and easier to explore.